Battle of Otlukbeli: Aftermath

 The decree (yarlık) had 201 lines and was written by Şeyhzade Abdurrezak Bahşı on 30 August 1473:

 Ibn Kemal made the following statement on the capture of Şebinkarahisar:

 Abu Bakr Tihrani in the Kitab-i Diyarbakriyya:

 Ottomans nearly destroyed the power of the Aq Qoyunlu in the East.
-Aq Qoyunlu would be destroyed completely by Ismail I in later.
-This victory of the Safavid Empire would create a new enemy for the Ottoman Empire in the East.
+Aq Qoyunlu would later be destroyed completely by Ismail I, founder of the Safavid Empire.
+This victory would create a new enemy for the Ottoman Empire in the East.
 The race between the two empires ended with the fall of the Safavid dynasty from power in the 18th century.